For students with learning differences, time to check inJes Colebrook, PhD

 With Lisa Matye Edwards, Ph.D.

-In a recent Denver Post column (Sept.
-22, 2016), Dr. Everette Freeman, president of the Community College of Denver, described community colleges as “America’s best-kept secret.”
-Many of us have understood community colleges to be “less than” four-year institutions.
+Dr. Everette Freeman, president of the Community College of Denver, describes community colleges as “America’s best-kept secret.”
+In the past, many of us understood community colleges to be “less than” four-year institutions.
 But they’re not; they’ve grown.

 Community colleges have a significant edge on four-year institutions in their ability to respond quickly to the needs of area employers.